raspberrypilearning/grow-a-tree/en/step_3.md

 Currently, when the player stays still the tree grows.
 --- task ---
-Try adding a new block of code to make something additional happens when you stay still.
++ Try adding a new block of code to make something additional happens when you stay still.

-What about some words of encouragment?
++ What about some words of encouragement?
 ```blocks3
 +if <(video [motion v] on [stage v] ::video) < (10)> then ::control
 		change size by (1) ::looks